lorand1984/string_equalty_with_functional_encryption/README.md

 ## ISSUES
 - Verify who has to send the plain matrix D to the authority for computing the fKey.
-- Do the same task with inner product
+- Do the same task with inner product, since currently a polynomial schema is used